Connect Motherhood

 Know The Facts

-Before you ask about how to extend maternity leave, understand your company’s parental leave policy and track record for managing that policy, recommends Susan Hite, the CEO of PsychoGeometrics
+Before you ask about how to extend parental leave, understand your company’s parental leave policy and track record for managing that policy, recommends Susan Hite, the CEO of PsychoGeometrics

 Try your best to answer these questions before booking your negotiation meeting: